OS-expected/EzGitDoc-documentation/docs/doc3_quickStart.md

 </p>

 <p align="justify">
-If you want to fill in data during prototype creation you can do this by clicking left button(with test-tube icon), placed next to the element you wish to update.
-After that, modal will appear where you will be able to update element contents.
+If you want to update created element, for e.g. fill in data, you can do this by clicking left button(with test-tube icon), placed next to the element you wish to update.
+After that, modal will appear where you will be able to make allowed changes.
 </p>

 <p align="center">
 <img src={useBaseUrl('img/quickStart/6.png')} alt="Quick start - 06"/>
 </p>

-:::tip
+:::note
-If you plan on making more than one change it's worth to use update button oftenly because if you click outside the modal it disappears.
-Uncommited changes won't be saved and when you toggle update on the same element again, modal will be rerendered from element's last state.
+If you plan on making more than one change it's worth to use update button frequently because if you click outside of the modal it disappears.
+Uncommited changes won't be saved and when you toggle update on the same element again, modal will be rerendered from it's last saved state.
 :::

 ### 6. Swapping & removing elements

 <p align="justify">
-If you want to swap elements positions, you can do this by clicking with mouse button on the element you wish to move and dragging until reaching desired position.
+If you want to swap elements positions, you can do this by clicking with mouse button on the element you wish to move and drag until reaching desired position.
 </p>

 <p align="center">